 Pros and Cons of Dark Hardwood Floors

-If you're thinking of choosing a dark wood floor, you should know the advantages and disadvantages before making your final decision.
+If you're thinking of choosing a dark hardwood floor, you should know the advantages and disadvantages before making your final decision.

-Dark wood flooring always provides a more sophisticated and elegant look than lighter wood floors.
+Dark hardwood flooring always provides a more sophisticated and elegant look than lighter hardwood flooring.
 They add an ambiance of an old English castle.
 If you want to install a darker floor, choose a smaller plank width and a satin finish.
-This will highlight the beautiful wood grain and give you a natural look.
+This will highlight the beautiful hardwood grain and give you a natural look.

-Here are five sound reasons to opt for a darker floor:
+Here are five sound reasons to opt for darker hardwood flooring:

-- You won't have to refinish a dark wood floor as frequently as a lighter floor.
+- You won't have to refinish a dark hardwood floor as frequently as a lighter hardwood floor.

 - They reveal the wood grain texture better than a lighter color and make a dramatic statement in any home.